Clamjs/doji/README.md

   eventType| when| arguments
   ---------|-----|---------
+  req:start |  when request come in           | args: req
-  request |  when request come in           | args: req circle  |  when proxy in circle           | args: req, res local   |  when connect with local(on PC) | args: req, res response | when proxy response data       | args: req, res, proxyRes, resData
+  req:data | when request data coming | args:  proxyRequest, data req:end| when request data end if u want to handle this data | args: proxyRequest req:abort| when request error | args: req, error proxy:circle  |  when proxy in circle           | args: req, res proxy:local   |  when connect with local(on PC) | args: req, res res:start | when response start | args: proxyResponse res:data | when response data coming | args: null res:end | when response data end | args: proxyResponse, resolvedData (no bom) res:send| when response send you want handle | args: req, res, proxyResponse, bufferData (no gzip no deflate no GBK no bom)

 ##About me